See It from My Perspective: How Language Affects Cultural Bias in Image Understanding: Experiments

-To measure the effect of a base LLM's pre-training language mix on downstream bias in image understanding, we choose two base LLMs with different mixes but that are otherwise comparable: Llama2 and Baichuan2 \citep{touvron2023llama,yang2023baichuan}.
-We use the 7B parameter, instruction-tuned (``Chat") variants of both models, each of which was pre-trained on 2T tokens of text.
-Their most significant difference is the language composition of their pre-training corpora: Llama2 was predominantly trained on English while Baichuan2 was trained on a balanced mix of English and Chinese.
+To measure the effect of a base LLM's pre-training language mix on bias in image understanding, we choose two LLMs with different mixes but that are otherwise comparable: Llama2 and Baichuan2 \citep{touvron2023llama,yang2023baichuan}.
+We use their 7B parameter, instruction-tuned (``Chat") variants, each pre-trained on 2T tokens.
+Their most significant difference is the language mix during pre-training: Llama2 was trained on mostly English while Baichuan2 was trained on a balanced mix of English and Chinese.
+Additional details can be found in \ref{sec:llama2vbaichuan2}.